John-Smith-UK/Mega_Bezel/README.md

 - **Brightness**

-- **Show Background**
+- **Show BackgroundImage**

-  - **0 - UNDER SCREEN** - Background is applied under the screen and Since the default blend mode is additive this gives a backdrop effect.
+  - **0 - UNDER SCREEN** - BackgroundImage is applied under the screen and Since the default blend mode is additive this gives a backdrop effect.
 E.G. Tron's Deadly Discs
-  - **1 - OVER SCREEN** - Background is applied on top of the screen
+  - **1 - OVER SCREEN** - BackgroundImage is applied on top of the screen